Last updated on February 16th, 2020 at 10:23 am

 A sleeker, safer Seven Mile Bridge paralleling the old one opened in 1982.
 The old bridge remains, falling further and further into disrepair.
 Until a few years ago, the 2.2 mile stretch to Pigeon Key was used for trams for visitors.
-But it became too deteriorated for vehicles and today it is closed for major repairs.
-(Here’s info on the Old Seven Mile Bridge, which will be closed until 2021)
+But it became too deteriorated for vehicles and is closed for major repairs into 2021.

 Pigeon Key is now operated by Pigeon Key Foundation & Marine Science Center.
 Visitors pay $12 (kids 5-13 are $9) and now are whisked by speed boat from Marathon to the island — a short, delightful ride.

 A tour guide walks you around the 5-acre island of Pigeon Key and through many of its 11 historic buildings.
 Pigeon Key housed the workers who built the Seven Mile Bridge from 1908 to 1912 for railroad magnate Henry Flagler, a partner of John D. Rockefeller.